bharraz/htdse/README.md

     end

     OP -- "is the building block of" --> TERM
-    TERM -- "named into" --> GROUP
-    GROUP -- "composed by + into" --> MODEL
-    MODEL -- "is one kind of" --> MECH
+    TERM -- "embedded into a subsystem and grouped in names into" --> MODEL MODEL -- "is one implementation of" --> MECH
     MECH -- "is integrated by" --> EVO
 ```